 To transfer coursework from an accredited institution (not KSU) the student completes the Request for Transfer of Graduate Credit form.
-The transfer of credit paperwork should be completed in the first semester and submitted to Room 418 White Hall with an original transcript with grade posted.
-Office of Graduate Student Services will secure all required signatures.
+The transfer of credit Docusign form should be completed in the first semester and supported by a transcript showing the grade earned.
 Coursework that does not have a letter grade of "A", "B" or "S" cannot be transferred nor can the coursework be more than 6 years old at the time the certificate is conferred.